oka4shi/kusamochi/readme.md

 ["username1", "username2"]
 ```

-4. Build the application using `go build`.
+4. Build the application using `make build`.
 5. Run `source .env.sh` and then `./kusamochi` in the shell.

 ## License